• Home Basics

 This post may contain affiliate links, which means I'll receive a commission if you purchase through my links, at no extra cost to you.
 Please read the full Disclaimer.

-Have you been overwhelmed with trying to figure out how to best store and organize your kids’ keepsakes, and you are looking for something you can put together yourself?
+Have you been overwhelmed with figuring out how to best store and organize your kids’ keepsakes, and are you looking for something you can put together yourself?
 Then you are going to love this DIY keepsake bin idea!

 diy keepsake bin

-So a few weekends ago, I was purging our garage, and I stumbled across my kids’ memory keepsake boxes.
-And I was shocked to find that I had collected about 2-3 bins/boxes for each of my kids.
+So, a few weekends ago, I was purging our garage and stumbled across my kids’ memory keepsake boxes.
+I was shocked that I had collected about 2-3 bins/boxes for each of my kids.
 I was shocked because I had no idea I had kept that much stuff.
-And the fact that I had “stumbled” upon these keepsake boxes/bins that I had obviously not looked through in years pushed me to the realization that it was time to purge through these boxes and set up an organizational and storage system that would help me organize and store these items in a functional way.
+The fact that I had “stumbled” upon these keepsake boxes/bins that I had not looked through in years pushed me to realize that it was time to purge through these boxes and set up an organizational storage system to help me organize and store these items functionally.

-With that said, I got on Pinterest and I came across this idea from lovelylittlesnippets.com.
-I loved the way she used zip bags and used them to organize and store keepsakes in a bin.
+That said, I got on Pinterest and came across this idea from lovelylittlesnippets.com.
+I loved how she used zip bags to organize and store keepsakes in a bin.
 The moment I saw this idea, I knew it was what I had been looking for.
 It is an easy and budget-friendly way to organize all the contents in keepsake bins.
-Because this way, the keepsake items aren’t just shoved into bins in no order at all.
+Because this way, the keepsake items aren’t just shoved into bins in no order.
 Instead, they are nice and organized with zip bags and labels.

-So if you have been searching high and low for the best keepsake storage ideas you can make yourself, then definitely keep on reading!
+So, if you have been searching high and low for the best keepsake storage ideas you can make yourself, keep reading!
 Below, I share how I made each of my kids a DIY keepsake bin.
-And I also included the labels I used so you can download them for free!
+I also included the labels I used so you can download them for free!

 This post is all about how to make a DIY keepsake bin.